Robust Equilibria in General Competing Mechanism Games

 \begin{definition} $(\gamma ^{\ast },c^{\ast })$ is a \emph{pure-strategy perfect Bayesian equilibrium} (henceforth simply PBE) of a general competing mechanism game with $\Gamma $ if (i) $c^{\ast }(\gamma )\in \mathcal{C} \left( \gamma \right) $ for all $\gamma \in \Gamma $ and (ii) for all $j\in \mathcal{J}$ and all $\gamma _{j}\in \Gamma _{j}$,

 \end{definition}

 Yamashita (2010) and Xiong (2013) employ the notions of sequential equilibrium and subgame perfect Nash equilibrium respectively with finite types, whereas Szentes (2015) employs the notion of perfect Bayesian equilibrium in the model of contractible contracts.
 All these notions, including one defined in Definition \ref{def_eq} above, are in fact identical except for the extent to which mixed strategies are allowed.
 A common requirement of these equilibrium notions is that principals have no incentive to deviate as long as there exists a continuation equilibrium upon deviation where the deviating principal cannot gain.
-Condition (ii) in the definition of a PBE is equivalent to the following condition: For all $j$ and all $\gamma _{j}\in \Gamma _{j}$

-Accordingly, the greatest lower bound of a principal's PBE payoff is based on continuation-equilibrium strategies that are \emph{worst} for him upon his deviation whenever there are multiple continuation equilibria.

 A strongly robust equilibrium (Epstein and Peters (1999) and Han (2007)) is an alternative notion of equilibrium.
 In our general competing mechanism game, strongly robust PBE can be defined as follows.